Benchmarking and Adapting On-Device LLMs for Clinical Decision Support: Methods

-To evaluate the fine-tuned gpt-oss-20b model on radiological diagnosis, we designed a controlled inference pipeline optimized for the exploration of deterministic and diverse hypotheses.
-All predictions were generated using group beam search, a decoding strategy that encourages exploration across diverse reasoning paths while also maintaining stability in high-stakes clinical settings.
+To evaluate the fine-tuned models on radiological diagnosis, we employed tailored inference strategies to account for the differing baseline capacities of the underlying architectures.
+For the smaller gpt-oss-20b model, we designed a controlled inference pipeline optimized for the exploration of deterministic and diverse hypotheses.
+Our goal was to demonstrate that advanced inference strategies can be leveraged to further boost the performance and reliability of highly constrained models.
+All predictions for this model were generated using group beam search, a decoding strategy that encourages exploration across diverse reasoning paths while maintaining stability in high-stakes clinical settings.
 After systematic experimentation with different decoding settings, we found that a configuration of 13 beams, 13 beam groups, and a diversity penalty of 0.5 provided the strongest performance on the Eurorad validation set.
 This setup enforced full beam-group separation, ensuring that each beam starts its own reasoning trajectory and looks at the presented case from a different angle, which is particularly effective in reducing mode collapse and repetitive reasoning.
 Maximum generation length was set to 3,000 tokens to accommodate longer Chain-of-Thought outputs, and sampling was disabled to ensure reproducibility across runs.

-For each case, the model produced 13 independent reasoning traces.
+For each case, the gpt-oss-20b model produced 13 independent reasoning traces.
 Final predictions were obtained using a majority-vote aggregation over the extracted diagnostic answers, with ties resolved by selecting the earliest beam.
 All inputs were encoded with the gpt-oss chat template using left padding and a 4,096-token context window, and inference was executed using the Unsloth runtime with 4-bit quantized weights and attached LoRA adapters.
 This protocol allowed the model to balance the range of diagnostic reasoning with reliability, resulting in a stable exact-match performance while preserving a clinically interpretable diagnostic rationale.

+Conversely, the fine-tuned Qwen3.5-35B model demonstrated robust diagnostic reasoning without the need for additional decoding strategies.
+Inference was conducted using the Unsloth runtime with 4-bit quantization.
+Inputs were processed within a 2,048-token maximum sequence length.
+We employed standard autoregressive generation with a temperature of 0.7 and a maximum generation length of 4,000 tokens to safely accommodate its extensive, multi-phase chain-of-thought outputs.
+This contrast in inference protocols highlights that while advanced search strategies are valuable for extracting maximal performance from smaller models, other models can achieve state-of-the-art clinical accuracy using default inference configurations.